-Suggested Emphasis: Even though God has made everyone on the earth, each person is important to Him.
+Suggested Emphasis: God has made everyone on the earth and each person is important to Him.

 Jesus told a parable about a shepherd who had one hundred sheep.
 When one of the sheep got lost, the shepherd searched and searched until he found it.

-You can find this same parable in Luke 15:1-7.
 Jesus seems to have told this parable more than once.
-In Matthew’s account Jesus has a little child stand in front of the audience as he tells the story.
+In Matthew’s account, Jesus has a little child stand in front of the audience as he tells the story.
 He is answering one of the disciples’ questions concerning “who is the greatest in the kingdom of heaven” (Matthew 18:1-4).
 The parable of the lost sheep is used to help the audience understand that God is not just concerned with the “greatest” in the kingdom.
 He does not want even one little child to be lost (Matthew 18:14).

 In both cases, the people Jesus was speaking to would have been very familiar with sheep.
 Shepherds were common in the first century.
 A shepherd led his flock in and among the hills of Palestine searching for the best grass and water.
 Bears, leopards, jackals and even hyenas were known to roam the hills of Palestine.
 The shepherd often risked his life to protect the sheep from these dangers.